 - Dental alloys – Dental alloys are mixes of different metals such as chromium, copper, gold and cobalt.
 These alloys are FDA approved and safe to use in your mouth.
 The benefit of getting a crown made from a dental alloy is that they’re significantly stronger than porcelain crowns.
 However, they’re not a good option for capping a front tooth, as the metal cap will look completely different from your natural teeth.
 Because of this, these caps are best to use for crowning molars.

 - Porcelain fused to metal – Porcelain fused to metal gives you a good trade-off.
 With these dental caps, you get the aesthetics of porcelain, but the strength of metal.
-For this reason, porcelain fused to metal caps can be used on any tooth.
+For this reason, porcelain fused to metal caps can go on any tooth.
 However, while these caps offer the best all-around treatment, they can be slightly less beautiful than porcelain and less durable than dental alloys.
 But the difference is minimal and shouldn’t impact your final decision.

 If you’re still unsure about what kind of dental cap is best for you, it’s best to talk to your dentist.
 They will help by showing you examples of what different kinds of caps look like and making recommendations based on your concerns.